 Judge Ballinger attended law school from 1990 through 1994 and was admitted into the practice of law in the State of Ohio in November of 1994.
 She began her legal career in private practice with Ted Coulter, Steve Phillips and Brent Yager on South Main Street in Marion, Ohio.

-The Judge's professional activities include the following: Ohio Municipal and County Judges Association; Ohio Judicial College Alternative Dispute Resolution Committee co-chair and member; Ohio State Bar Association; Marion County Bar Association; Noon Kiwanis; Junior Service Guild; Women's Business Counsel; and Epworth United Methodist Church Preschool and Daycare Board of Directors.
+The Judge's professional activities include the following: Ohio Municipal and County Judges Association; Ohio Supreme Court Specialized Docket Commission member; Ohio Judicial College Alternative Dispute Resolution Committee co-chair and member; Ohio State Bar Association; Marion County Bar Association; Marion Rotary; Junior Service Guild and Women's Business Counsel.

 Since Judge Ballinger has taken the bench in the Marion Municipal Court, she has instituted a victim assistant program at the court, commenced an aggressive collections program to capture past-due fines and costs, established a probation fee to supplement the probation budget, and created a "driving-under-suspension docket" so as to assist and guide individuals in the acquisition of a valid driver's license.

 Judge Ballinger and her husband, John Shank, reside in Marion, Ohio.
 Judge Ballinger has two sons and three step children.
-She enjoys gardening and tennis.
+She enjoys biking, hiking and pickleball.

 Please read Judge Ballinger's article "A Judge's Perspective on Bridges Out of Poverty" appearing in the fourth quarter 2010 issue of For the Record (requires the FREE Adobe Reader).